 Want to see more history for yourself?
 The Ohio State Reformatory must be your first stop in the area.
 This castle-like prison is a sight to behold: architecturally stunning, full of history, and the filming site of notable films such as the #1 movie of all time (IMDB), The Shawshank Redemption and Air Force One.
 To see a reproduction of downtown Mansfield as it once was at the turn of the 19th century, visit the Mansfield Fire Museum, a museum of firefighting history.
 Both the Reformatory and the Mansfield Fire Museum are places where history doesn’t just stay in the past, it haunts the very halls to this day.
 These locations are notorious for their paranormal activity.
 Book a paranormal investigation and search for your own encounter with the spirits of Mansfield’s past.
 Haunted Mansfield: The Haunted Capital of Ohio.

 The roots of local industrialist and former President and Chairman of the Board of the Ohio Brass Company, Charles Kelley King, can be seen in the exquisite gardens at Kingwood Center Gardens, a must-visit for horticulture enthusiasts.
 When King passed away, he placed his estate with its expansive gardens into a trust so his legacy would live on in the form of a public garden.
 Families will love to explore diverse gardens, the French-Provincial mansion built in 1926, Kingwood Hall, and play in the peacock playhouse.
 You can even take home some plants of your own from the Garden Shop.
-Kingwood has grown in 2020 with the opening of the Garden Gateway Visitor Center which includes a gift shop, café, exhibit gallery, and event space.
+Kingwood has grown with the opening of the Garden Gateway Visitor Center which includes a gift shop, café, exhibit gallery, and event space.

 Railways were an essential resource to industry and during the 19th century they were carved all across our landscape.
 After it fell out of use, the old B&O line was converted into a paved, 18.4-mile trail that connects the communities Mansfield to Lexington, Bellville, and Butler.
 Run, walk, or bike the B&O Bike Trail and explore the gorgeous landscape of Richland County.